FCO/Configuration/README.md

 Test1Config+{Configuration::Node}.new(a => 1, b => 2, c => 42)
 ```

-It your code is changed to something like this:
+If your code is changed to something like this:

 ```raku
 use Configuration;